carlosmariosalazar/carlosmariosalazar/README.md

 - [x] Time Series forecasting projects in several areas such as retail, sales, etc. 📈
 - [x] Attribution models for marketing mix modeling 📺
 - [x] Classification models for costumers segmentation 👫
+- [x] Collaborating on projects that make a positive difference :handshake:

 ## 📫 How to reach me?